 - Demonstrate interpersonal skills

 - One credit of Internship = 33 clock hours

 - Internship may be paid or unpaid

-- Internship may be in the Private, Public and Tribal Sectors
+- Internship may be in the Private, Public, Non-Profit, or Tribal sectors

 - Students may intern at their current place of employment.
-In those instances, however, the Internship content may not be work that they already do as part of their job.
+In those instances, the Intern may not perform work they already do as part of their regular job.

-- The student, in consultation with the Site Supervisor (i.e., employer) and Program Director, will complete a Learning Agreement and the Learning Objectives Checklist.
-This document includes the goals of the internship experience and serves as an agreement among the parties involved.
+- The Intern, in consultation with the Site Supervisor (i.e., employer) and Internship Coordinator, will complete an Enrollment Form and Learning Agreement prior to enrolling in the internship class.
+This document outlines the deliverables and expectations of the internship experience and serves as an agreement between the parties involved.

-- Prior to the Internship, the student, Site Supervisor and BAS Director will meet to review both forms and sign the Learning Agreement.
+- Prior to the Internship, the Intern, Site Supervisor and Internship Coordinator will review the Form and sign the Learning Agreement.

 - Completion of 165 hours